Continental Innovates with Rancher and Kubernetes

 For Rancher installed with Docker, refer to the same steps used up till 2.5 for backups and restores.

-For Rancher prior to v2.5, the way that Rancher is backed up and restored differs based on the way that Rancher was installed.
+For Rancher before v2.5, the way that Rancher is backed up and restored differs based on the way that Rancher was installed.
 Our legacy backup and restore documentation is here:

 The rancher-backup operator introduces three custom resources: Backups, Restores, and ResourceSets.
 The following cluster-scoped custom resource definitions are added to the cluster: